skovhus/skovhus.dev/src/content/blog/software-engineering-principles/index.md

 ---
 title: Software Engineering Principles
-date: "2020-01-14T12:00:00.000Z"
+date: "2020-01-13T20:00:00.000Z"
-description: To make it easier to understand my modus operandi, I've compiled a list of high-level technical principles and beliefs that I operate by.
+description: A list of the high-level technical principles and beliefs that I operate by when building software.
+Lots of links and references.
 ---

-To make it easier to understand the way I build software, I've compiled a list of *high-level technical principles and beliefs that I operate by*.
+After reading the [principles of the React team](https://react.christmas/2019/24) I got inspired to write this post on the *high-level technical principles and beliefs that I operate by*.

-These principles are not meant to be exhaustive.
-And although I've learned these over the last 20 years, they are definitely subject to change while I gain new perspectives and (hopefully) get wiser.
+These 8 principles are not meant to be exhaustive, and although I have gathered these over the last 20 years, they are definitely subject to change while I gain new perspectives and (*hopefully*) get wiser.
+I have added a bunch of links and recommendations, that I hope you find inspiring. ☕️

-I got inspired to write this post after reading the [principles of the React team](https://react.christmas/2019/24).

 ## People first, technology second

 Technology's ultimate purpose is to advance humanity.
 If we do not put the human first in everything we do, then what is the point?

-We can easily get carried away solving problems and forgetting about the users – the “why”.
-I believe all technologists will benefit from understanding user-centered and human-centered design.

 Before I studied computer science, I worked as a technical illustrator and later as a freelance web designer.
 I was always fascinated by human-computer interaction.
 Reading *Designing Web Usability* (1999) by Jakob Nielsen was a real eye-opener.
-Later in life, working together with really skilled UX designers changed how I approach problems.
+Later in life, working together with really skilled UX designers and product owners changed how I approach problems.

+We can easily get carried away solving problems and forgetting about the users.
+I believe all technologists will benefit from understanding user-centered and human-centered design.

 Recommended material:
 - [Offscreen](https://www.offscreenmag.com/) is my favorite print magazine on how we shape technology and how technology shapes us
 - Donald Norman's classic best-selling book *The Design of Everyday Things* studies fundamental principles of great and meaningful design.
-- Steve Jobs' [response](https://www.youtube.com/watch?v=dI93BvrBxQ0) from 1997, just returned to Apple, as a response to a tech-focused insult: *"You've got to start with the customer experience and work backward to the technology.
-You can’t start with the technology and try to figure out where you’re going to sell it."*
+- Steve Jobs, just returned to Apple in 1997, as a [response](https://www.youtube.com/watch?v=dI93BvrBxQ0) to a tech-focused insult: *"You've got to start with the customer experience and work backward to the technology.
+You can’t start with the technology and try to figure out where you’re going to sell it."*.